jacobtomlinson/carte-noire-hugo/README.md

 # Carte Noire

-A simple Jekyll theme for blogging.
+A simple Hugo theme for blogging.
 Not named after the coffee.

 ![Homepage](http://i.imgur.com/xlmHArV.png)